open-rmf/rmf_building_map_msgs/rmf_building_map_msgs/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

-`building_map_msgs` has basic comments in the message and service definition files, but no list of messages, services, or usage guide is provided.
+`rmf_building_map_msgs` has basic comments in the message and service definition files, but no list of messages, services, or usage guide is provided.
 New messages and services require their own documentation in order to be added.

 ### Public API Documentation [3.ii]

-`building_map_msgs` has embedded API documentation, but it is not currently hosted.
+`rmf_building_map_msgs` has embedded API documentation, but it is not currently hosted.

 ### License [3.iii]

-The license for `building_map_msgs` is Apache 2.0, the type is declared in the [package.xml](package.xml) manifest file, and a full copy of the license is in the repository level [LICENSE](../LICENSE) file.
+The license for `rmf_building_map_msgs` is Apache 2.0, the type is declared in the [package.xml](package.xml) manifest file, and a full copy of the license is in the repository level [LICENSE](../LICENSE) file.

 There are no source files that are currently copyrighted in this package so files are not checked for abbreviated license statements.